Abstract

 2015,

-categorize each of these techniques as distant reading techniques, which aim to
+each of these techniques as distant reading techniques, which aim to generate an

-generate an abstract view of textual content, and as close reading techniques, which
+abstract view of textual content, and as close reading techniques, which rely mainly

-rely mainly on annotations and the use of different colors and underlining styles to
+on annotations and the use of different colors and underlining styles to lead to a

-lead to a deep comprehension and thorough interpretation of textual passages.
-They
+deep comprehension and thorough interpretation of textual passages.
+They analyze how

-analyze how close and distant reading techniques can be combined in ways that could
+close and distant reading techniques can be combined in ways that could bridge these

-bridge these two perspectives so that the user can switch between close and distant
+two perspectives so that the user can switch between close and distant reading.
+This

-reading.
-This is mainly achieved by side-by-side visualizations of the text being
+is mainly achieved by side-by-side visualizations of the text being read and its

-read and its meta-information, which make it possible to switch from a close reading
+meta-information, which make it possible to switch from a close reading of a

-of a particular fragment to some kind of overview associated with specific metadata.
+particular fragment to some kind of overview associated with specific metadata.
+On

-On the other hand, it is possible to access a particular text from the distant
+the other hand, it is possible to access a particular text from the distant reading

-reading view where the text is represented because it has properties that are
+view where the text is represented because it has properties that are analyzed in

-close and distant reading is similar to our goal but our emphasis is on providing a
+and distant reading is similar to our goal but our emphasis is on providing a reading

-reading experience, while the integration of close and distant reading is concerned
+experience, while the integration of close and distant reading is concerned with the

-with the analysis and understanding of the texts, such that close reading is
+analysis and understanding of the texts, such that close reading is frequently

-frequently related with the annotation and generation of meta-information while the
+related with the annotation and generation of meta-information while the user is

 2.3.1.
 Visualization Techniques for LdoD

-which visualization technique can be applied in its representation.
-These techniques
+analyze which visualization technique can be applied in its representation.
+These

-belong to different areas and types of tasks, such as reading guidance, user
+techniques belong to different areas and types of tasks, such as reading guidance,

 Reading guidance features consist of giving important information for the user